szabgab/slides/crystal/README.md

 Facebook
 Twitter
-Instagarm
+Instagram
 Reddit
 Stack Overflow
 What else?

-What learning resoureces are there?
+What learning resources are there?

 Crystal Course of Bruce A. Tate https://grox.io/language/crystal/course Nov 1, 2019